Effective Tips To Remove Stretch Marks After Delivery

 Pregnancy causes a lot of changes in the mother’s body, with weight gain and subsequent change in body shape being the most obvious ones.
 When stretch marks appear during the last trimester of the pregnancy, you rush to the older generation of mothers and grandmothers, hoping to find a quick cure for them.
 There are quite a few home remedies that can help an expectant mother or a new mother to lighten stretch marks to a great extent.
 Read on to find a recipe for the best lotion for stretch marks!

-Keep your body hydrated: By consuming a minimum of 10-12 glasses of water during the day, your skin remains well-hydrated, supple, and retains its elasticity, thus helping to lighten the stretch marks.
-This is one of the easiest and cheapest way to keep the skin hydrated and remove unwanted toxins from the body.
+By consuming a minimum of 10-12 glasses of water during the day, your skin remains well-hydrated, supple, and retains its elasticity, thus helping to lighten the stretch marks.
+This is one of the easiest and cheapest ways to keep the skin hydrated and remove unwanted toxins from the body.
 Avoid consumption of caffeine and aerated drinks during this period as they act as dehydrating agents.

-Oil treatment: There are many proven pregnancy oil for stretch marks which when massaged over a period of time help reduce stretch marks.
-The following oils play a vital role in eliminating stretch marks:
+There are many proven pregnancy oil for stretch marks which when massaged over a period of time help reduce stretch marks.
+The following oils play a vital role in eliminating stretch marks.

-- Olive Oil: Known for its exfoliating and moisturising properties, olive oil is an effective medium that improves blood circulation and is perfect to lighten stretch marks.
-Massaging olive oil on the affected area 30 minutes before a warm water bath is highly recommended
+Known for its exfoliating and moisturising properties, olive oil is an effective medium that improves blood circulation and is perfect to lighten stretch marks.
+Massaging olive oil on the affected area 30 minutes before a warm water bath is highly recommended.

-- Castor Oil: Apply castor oil over the stretch marks and use circular motions to help the oil soak into the area.
+Apply castor oil over the stretch marks and use circular motions to help the oil soak into the area.
 Do this for 5 to 10 minutes and then place a plastic sheet over the skin before rolling a hot water bottle over it.
 This helps the oil to penetrate into the skin as the heat opens up the pores.
-This can be done on a daily basis for effective results
+This can be done on a daily basis for effective results.

-- Essential Oils: Add a few drops of essential oils like lavender, geranium or rose to any oil that you use regularly like olive or castor oil and massage it for 30 minutes on the stretch marks.
-Mothers have experienced marked improvements in the texture and shade of the stretch marks after regular use
+Add a few drops of essential oils like lavender, geranium or rose to any oil that you use regularly like olive or castor oil and massage it for 30 minutes on the stretch marks.
+Mothers have experienced marked improvements in the texture and shade of the stretch marks after regular use.

 Alternative Treatments for Stretch Marks After Having a Baby